jamesma100/jamesma100.github.io/_posts/2024-01-20-humans-ais-and-the-last-week-on-earth.md

 Matt thought for a few seconds.
 "No, probably not."

 "You see, most people aren't built for this industry.
-We're a high paced environment, we don't show mercy.
+We're a high paced environment, and we don't show mercy.
 When we have a case against someone, we don't stop until their life is completely ruined.
 The point is, you can't be soft - you got it?"

 "You're completely right, sir.
 Thank you for the advice."

 Perhaps unsurprisingly, Matt didn't have many friends.
 Over the years, however, he's learned to embrace that.
 Popularity is inversely related to righteousness, he reasoned.
 If people didn't like him, it would mean that he's doing something good for the world, just like how it was with Copernicus.
 This has led Matt to purposefully do things that would make others hate him, in order to feel a sense of security.
 And hence, Matt's chronic loneliness and dysregulated nervous system.

 ---
+In the past two years, Dr. Larson's following on Instagram has decreased from 980 million down to a mere 966 million.
+She attributes this to the rise of AI therapy, which she believes just doesn't subject itself to the same scientifically rigorous standards as her own content.

-"What are the harms of AI therapists to you and traditional social media therapy?"
+"What exactly are the harms of AI therapists to you and traditional social media therapy?"
 I asked Dr. Larson.

 "Well, where do I even begin?
 These AI bots have no consciousness.
 They take whatever bullshit you feed it and spit more bullshit out the other end.
 They don't do fact-checking.
 People use AIs because they think they can't be biased.
 And they're convenient, you know, when you want a quick and easy answer.
 But answers about the mind are never quick and easy."